expo/expo/packages/expo-splash-screen-command/README.md

 # expo-splash-screen-command

-This module provides supporting installation command for [`expo-splash-screen`](https://github.com/expo/expo/tree/master/packages/expo-splash-screen) module.
+This package provides CLI command that helps you configure [`expo-splash-screen`](https://github.com/expo/expo/tree/master/packages/expo-splash-screen) module.
-You can use this command to configure your native iOS and Android project according to your needs without opening XCode or Android Studio.
+You can use it to configure your native iOS and Android project according to your needs without opening Xcode or Android Studio.

 ## Content